joshuaalpuerto/one-piece-skills/README.md

 - [lint-staged](https://github.com/okonet/lint-staged) - Linting makes more sense when running before committing your code.
 By doing that you can ensure no errors are going into repository and enforce code style.
 But running a lint process on a whole project is slow and linting results can be irrelevant.
 Ultimately you only want to lint files that will be committed.

 > If `pre-commit` isn't triggering it means you install the package with out having `.git` instance.
 You need to remove `node_modules` and do installation again.

+### FAQ

+1. How long did it take you to finish it?

+- 16 hrs

+2. What would you have done if time permitted?

+- React lazy and react suspense
+- React memo for much faster loading
+- Remove warning both dev and testing
+- Remove immutable use instead immer
+- Apply edit for skills
+- Validation of skills if it is already added.
+- Add E2E to ensure app is working giving more confidence.